By Dr. Mercola

 Before considering supplementation with vitamin D, it would be wise to have your vitamin D level tested, and regardless of the method you use, it’s important to measure your levels from time to time to make sure you’re maintaining therapeutic levels year-round.

-This is best done from a nutritionally oriented physician as it is very important that they order the correct test.
+This is best done by a nutritionally oriented physician, as it is very important that they order the correct test.

 The advantage of having your medical doctor perform the test is that it will usually be covered by your medical insurance.